vmware/ansible-for-nsxt/README.md

 # Ansible for NSX-T

+# Fork
+This fork adds a module to set route advertisement on tier 1 routers.
+A pull request has been made to have this merged back into the official repo.
+Examples are included.

 # Overview
 This repository contains NSX-T Ansible Modules, which one can use with Ansible to work with [VMware NSX-T Data Center][vmware-nsxt].